jeremiah/tapat/README.md

 following lines:

 ### Personal deb repository:
-deb http://jeremiahfoster.com:80/apt sid main contrib non-free deb-src http://jeremiahfoster.com:80/apt sid main contrib non-free
+ deb http://jeremiahfoster.com:80/apt sid main contrib deb-src http://jeremiahfoster.com:80/apt sid main contrib

 Now you can do an `apt-get update` and then `apt-get install libapp-test-tapat-perl` and you should get the Tapat software along with its dependencies.